 • In pot mix together the soups, sour cream, and seasonings.
 Submerge the chicken into the sauce.

-• Cover the slow cooker and cook on low for 6 to 8 hours. (timing depends on how thick they are, just until meat can be shredded with 2 forks)
+• Cover the slow cooker and cook on low for 6 to 8 hours.

-• With two forks, shred the chicken.
+• With two forks, remove the chicken and shred.

 • Stir in the mixed vegetables.
 Cover and continue cooking for an additional 30 minutes or until the vegetables are heated.